jakobbouchard/jakobbouchard/src/content/work/visp.md

 description: |
   RCGT mandated us with the creation of a website for their Vaccine Injury Support Program.
 publishDate: 2021-07-12 00:00:00
-attribution: Created as Web Developer at <a href="https://distantia.ca">Distantia</a>
+attribution: Created as web developer at <a href="https://distantia.ca">Distantia</a>
 url: https://vaccineinjurysupport.ca/
 img: ./visp.png
 tags:
-  - Web
-  - Dev
-  - Research
+  - Website
   - Svelte
 ---